 Although it uses needles like Acupuncture, Dry Needling is quite a different treatment altogether – boasting scientific origins, it is based on Western anatomical and physiological principals.

-Dry needling can be used to treat a number of musculoskeletal and neurological conditions including headaches, neck and back pain and upper and lower limb problems (calf cramps and tennis elbow).
-It is an excellent adjunct to other manual and physical treatments including chiropractic manipulation, exercises, massage and postural training.
+Dry needling can be used to treat a number of musculoskeletal and neurological conditions including headaches, neck and back pain, as well as upper and lower limb problems (calf cramps, shoulder tendinitis/bursitis and tennis elbow to name a few).
+It is an excellent adjunct to other manual and physical therapies including chiropractic and physiotherapy treatment, exercises and postural training.

-Scott Crawford is our resident practitioner who performs all Dry Needling treatments.
+Olivia Goodwin is our resident practitioner who performs all Dry Needling treatments.
 If you would like to know more about the treatment or how it can benefit you, please give our clinic a call.
-Scott will be happy to answer all of your questions.
+Olivia will be happy to answer all of your questions.